 Measure the Bedroom Door’s Opening

-One of the most important things you can do when installing a new door determines the door’s opening.
-This is so you can determine how high your new door goes and whether or not it will fit in the space.
-Add an inch or so to this measurement to ensure the new door will fit.
+One of the most important things you can do when installing a new gateway determines the door’s opening.
+This is so you can determine how high your new gate goes and whether or not it will fit in the space.
+Add an inch or so to this measurement to ensure the new gate will fit.

 Another important measurement to determine is the distance from the wall to the door’s edge.
-This will ensure your new door doesn’t create a distinctive wall-hanging pattern when opened.
+This will ensure your new gate doesn’t create a distinctive wall-hanging pattern when opened.

 Determine the Bedroom Door’s Height

-Once you know how high your new door will go and whether or not it will fit in the space, you can start looking at the actual door’s height.
+Once you know how high your new gateway will go and whether or not it will fit in the space, you can start looking at the actual portal height.

-At this point, you’ll want to consider the door’s overall size and weight as well as the space available above and below the door.
-For example, a door that’s too low won’t fit in the space above or below it, while a door that’s too high will be too conspicuous in the room.
+At this point, you’ll want to consider the portal overall size and weight as well as the space available above and below the gateway.
+For example, a portal that’s too low won’t fit in the space above or below it, while a gateway that’s too high will be too conspicuous in the room.

-Another thing to take into consideration is the age of your doors.
-Old doors are notorious for breaking, and children are more likely to knock over an old doorbell with a new one than an old doorbell with a broken window.
+Another thing to take into consideration is the age of your gateway.
+Old gateway is notorious for breaking, and children are more likely to knock over an old doorbell with a new one than an old doorbell with a broken window.

 Level the floor